Grower's Guide

 Herbs — cilantro, parsley, and dill all prefer the cooler months.
 Cilantro bolts almost immediately in summer heat; plant it in fall and it'll produce through April.
 Parsley is a biennial and will go all winter with minimal attention.

-Eggplant is underused in San Diego gardens.
-It's a heat lover and handles the inland summers better than almost anything else.
+Eggplant doesn't get planted nearly as much as it should in San Diego.
+It's a heat lover — it needs days in the 80–90°F range and nights above 60°F — and handles the inland summers better than almost anything else.
 Takes longer to establish than peppers or tomatoes but produces well once it gets going.
 Plant April through June.

 Squash and zucchini are extremely productive in San Diego summers — almost too productive.
 One or two plants is usually enough.
-Summer squash is the easy choice; winter squash (butternut, delicata, acorn) is worth growing too if you have the space — plant April through June and harvest in fall.
-Watch for powdery mildew in humid coastal areas; give all squash space and good airflow.
+Summer squash is the easy choice; winter squash (butternut, delicata, acorn) is a good option if you have the space — plant April through June and harvest in fall.
+Powdery mildew is more of a problem in warm inland areas than coastal ones; give all squash good spacing and airflow regardless.

 Cucumbers produce well in the warm season.
 They need consistent water and something to climb.
 Plant mid-March through July at the coast, April through July inland.